• HOME

 All of these campsites will get you close to the start of the hike for an early start.
 Most other campsites are about a 30-minute drive to the start of the trail.

 If you’re not familiar with camping or haven’t been in a while, make sure to avoid making these Beginner camping mistakes.
+You’ll also want to make sure you pack everything you need for Yosemite.

-READ: Complete sustainable camping packing list
+Complete sustainable camping packing list

 Difficulty level of the Half Dome hike